 Of course, there is a silver lining and not everything is that bad.
 The new regulation has introduced very good privacy protection practices that will bring a lot of value to your users.
 So, whenever you feel intimidated, just remember that GDPR legislates common sense!

 In this article, we deconstruct GDPR from the point of view of the impact on the development of your website/web app.
 We did our best to extract the practical steps for making your website GDPR compliant.

 The idea behind it is to give control over personal data (any information regarding a certain person with identifiers like name, email, ID, etc.) back to its owners.
 In order to achieve this, organizations have to adapt to the new standard of information protection.

 Does this concern you?

 Yes, if your website is targeted at an EU audience and you collect and process data for EU citizens, regardless of where your company is based.
 This includes websites that offer goods and services (even free) to EU residents solely or among others.

-Since Mark Zuckerberg announced that Facebook would provide the same level of protection worldwide (we wonder what made him change his mind?!), it can become a good practice for protecting data of all users around the globe.
+Since Mark Zuckerberg announced that Facebook would provide the same level of protection worldwide (we wonder what made him change his mind?!), it can become a good practice for protecting the data of all users around the globe.
 After all, what would your non-EU users think if you didn’t treat their information as nicely as that of your European audience?

 Although there is a huge difference between wanting to be GDPR compliant and having to be.
 This difference can come at a cost of €20,000,000 or 4% of the global annual turnover (whichever is greater).
 This is the maximum fine which usually follows initial warnings, restrictions, and smaller fines.